'I really believe I shall always be thinking of Bath when I am home again - I do love it so very much' Catherine Morland, Northanger Abbey

-In common with many of the 3000 and more students who have attended ASE over the past 27 years, you may find yourself wishing the connections and friendships you forge during your stay in Bath last a lifetime.
+In common with many of the thousands of students who have attended ASE over the years, you may find yourself wishing the connections and friendships you forge during your stay in Bath last a lifetime.
 The Alumni Association is designed to help maintain and strengthen those relationships, as well as to help past participants cultivate a real - and useful - sense of community across semesters and years.

 Benefits of the ASE Alumni Association

 As a member of the ASE Alumni Association you will enjoy the following benefits:

 • View your Final Tea Slideshow, and those of past semesters going way back to the earliest years.